-These rules establish a pilot program - to be codified in Subchapter C of Chapter 10 of Title 68 - that aims to facilitate CityFHEPS voucher-holders finding safe and sanitary apartments.
+These proposed rules make several changes to the CityFHEPS program.
+First, these proposed rules establish a pilot program - to be codified in Subchapter C of Chapter 10 of Title 68 - that aims to facilitate CityFHEPS voucher-holders finding safe and sanitary apartments.
 New York City faces a severe housing shortage.
 The dearth of available apartments is particularly acute in the most affordable housing, with less than one percent of apartments with asking monthly rents below \$1,500 available.
 As outlined in the City's plan to prevent homelessness, "Housing Our Neighbors: A Blueprint for Housing and Homelessness," the City has committed to getting New Yorkers into safe, high-quality affordable homes.
-The "Unlocking Doors" initiative, as set forth in this rule, will help accomplish this goal by providing grants to reimburse owners for the costs of rehabilitating rent stabilized dwellings in need of repair, on the condition that the rehabilitated units are leased to New Yorkers experiencing homelessness who have CityFHEPS vouchers.
-These reimbursement grants will help reduce the number of chronically vacant, low-rent apartments and thereby increase the availability of desperately needed safe and affordable housing.
-They will facilitate CityFHEPS voucher-holders moving out of shelter and into permanent housing.
+The "Unlocking Doors" initiative, as set forth in this proposed rule, will help accomplish this goal by providing grants for the rehabilitation of rent stabilized homes in need of repair on the condition that the rehabilitated units are leased to New Yorkers experiencing homelessness who have CityFHEPS vouchers.
+This reimbursement grant will help reduce the number of chronically vacant, low-rent apartments and thereby increase the availability of desperately needed safe and affordable housing.
+It will facilitate CityFHEPS vouchers moving out of shelter and into permanent housing.

 This pilot program will focus on the small number of rent stabilized apartments that are chronically vacant and need significant repairs in order to become safe and habitable.
-A unit that is eligible for this reimbursement grant program must: (1) be rent stabilized; (2) be vacant in both 2022 and 2023; and (3) have a legal rent below the applicable specified threshold.
+A unit that may be aided by this reimbursement grant program must: (1) be rent stabilized; (2) be vacant in both 2022 and 2023; and (3) have a legal rent below the applicable specified threshold.
 In order to receive a reimbursement grant, an applicant will need to first submit construction cost estimates to HPD for pre-approval.
 HPD will certify that the unit meets certain eligibility criteria and that the cost estimates are consistent with its schedule of maximum cost allowances for work items that are eligible for reimbursement.
-After receiving a preliminary certificate of eligibility from HPD, the owner will have six months to complete construction, after which the subject dwelling unit must pass a safety and habitability assessment.
-The unit must also be in compliance with the lead-based paint inspection requirements of section 27-2056.4(a-1) of the Administrative Code.
-Upon a successful inspection, HRA will work with the owner to lease the subject dwelling unit to an eligible household and will pay the final repair amount approved by HPD, up to a maximum of \$25,000 for each such dwelling unit - an amount that reflects the funding currently available for this pilot program.
+After receiving a preliminary eligibility determination from HPD, the owner will have six months to complete construction, after which the subject dwelling unit must pass a safety and habitability assessment.
+In addition, the unit must be in compliance with the lead-based paint inspection requirements of section 27-2056.4(a-1) of the Administrative Code.
+Upon a successful inspection, HRA will work with the owner to lease the subject dwelling unit to an eligible household and will pay the final repair amount approved by HPD, up to a maximum of \$25,000 for such dwelling unit.